-ı Support/ participate in networks and information platforms to share tools, pool resources, and make use of investor reporting as a source of learning V This is done via the SA PRI network and ASISA.
-Collectively address relevant emerging issues $\sqrt{}$ This is done via the PRI network and ASISA.
+Support regulatory or policy developments that enable implementation of the Principles.
+V (See Climate Change Statement under Activities in 2014 report).
+Both Sanlam and SIM are members of ASISA, which participated in setting the CRISA principles.
+Support/ participate in networks and information platforms to share tools, pool resources, and make use of investor reporting as a source of learning.
+This is done via the SA PRI network and ASISA, as well as a Sustainability Forum.
+Collectively address relevant emerging issues. √ This is done via the PRI network and ASISA.
 Develop or support appropriate collaborative initiatives.
-N We are wary of acting in concert, and prefer to collaborate 'after the fact'.
-4. An institutional investor should recognise the circumstances and relationships that hold a potential for conflicts of interest and should proactively manage these when they occur. √√ We included SIM's conflict of interest management policy in our suite of policies and procedures.
+V We have participated in collaborative investor lobbying activities.
+4. An institutional investor should recognise the circumstances and relationships that hold a potential for conflicts of interest and should proactively manage these when they occur.
+V We included SIM's conflict of interest management policy in our suite of policies and procedures.
+SI also has a policy for Best Execution.
 5. Institutional investors should be transparent about the content of their policies, how the policies are implemented and how CRISA is applied to enable stakeholders to make informed assessments.
-Disclose how ESG issues are integrated within investment practices V Disclose active ownership activities (voting, engagement, and/or policy dialogue) V Disclose what is required from service providers in relation to the Principles Х We have not specified our requirements yet (other than for proxy voting administration).
+Disclose how ESG issues are integrated within investment practices. √ Disclose active ownership activities (voting, engagement, and/or policy dialogue). √

-Communicate with beneficiaries about ESG issues and the Principles $\sqrt{}$ We report to beneficiary representatives quarterly.
-Report on progress and/or achievements relating to the Principles using a 'Comply or Explain' approach V Seek to determine the impact of the Principles X It is too early in the process to measure impacts.
+Disclose what is required from service providers in relation to the Principles.
+X We have not specified our requirements yet (other than for proxy voting administration).
+Communicate with beneficiaries about ESG issues and the Principles. √ We report to beneficiary representatives quarterly.
+Report on progress and/or achievements relating to the Principles using a 'Comply or Explain' approach.
+V We update these Responsible Investment reports annually.
+Seek to determine the impact of the Principles.
+X It is too early in the process to measure impacts.
 Make use of reporting to raise awareness among a broader group of stakeholders.
 V We place responsible investing information on our website.